signalfx/lambda-csharp/README.md

 MetricSender.sendMetric(dp);
 ```

-2. Review the following example to understand how to send custom metrics in the Web API Controller Layer on down for `ASP.Net Core Web API with Lambda` implementations when the Lambda context object is not availiable.
+2. Review the following example to understand how to send custom metrics in the Web API Controller Layer on down for `ASP.Net Core Web API with Lambda` implementations when the Lambda context object is not available.
 In short, the SignalFx C# Lambda Wrapper provides a `SignalFx.LambdaWrapper.AspNetCoreServer.Extensions.AddMetricDataPoint()` extension method for  `Microsoft.AspNetCoreServer.Http.HttpResponse` type to export metric datapoints to SignalFx.

 ```cs
 ...